 Pricing: Basic from $10/month.
 Premium from $15/month.

-Verdict: Dabble is the right pick for browser novelists with light plotting.
+Verdict: Dabble is the right pick for browser novelists who draft first with a light grid.

 Best for: Writers who benefit from physical movement during plotting.
 Not for: distributed teams or mobile-first workflows.